-The analysis of time series reveals that both series follow a similar pattern.
-However, since 2012, the average labour cost index (LCI) in the construction sector exceeds the average of all sectors.
-This difference becomes more evident in 2015.
-The increase in labour costs in the construction sector can be attributed to various factors such as the increase in demand for construction services due to rapid urbanization, economic growth in the 2000s, and the shortage of a qualified labour force.
-The differentiation between the construction sector and the overall economy in terms of labour costs has consequences for the employment and competitiveness in the sector.
+The analysis of time series revealed that both series followed a similar pattern.
+However, since 2012, the average labour cost index in the construction sector exceeded the average of all sectors.
+This difference became more evident in 2015.
+The increase in labour costs in the construction sector could be attributed to various factors such as the increase in demand for construction services due to rapid urbanisation, economic growth in the 2000s and the shortage of a qualified labour force.
+The differentiation between the construction sector and the overall economy in terms of labour costs affected employment and competitiveness of the sector.

 The time series graph of the construction material price index and the PPI between 1994 and 2020 is presented in Figure 2.
-The construction cost index has been derived from the PPI using the classifications in the Statistical Classification of Economic Activities in the European Community, revision 2 (NACE Rev. 2)
+The construction cost index was derived from the PPI using the classifications in the Statistical Classification of Economic Activities in the European Community, revision 2 (NACE Rev. 2).

 Figure 2.
-Construction materials index (nominal) and PPI.
+Construction materials index (nominal) and PPI

-The analysis of the time series reveals that the construction material price index has been growing at a higher rate than the PPI, thereby indicating that the cost of construction materials has been rising faster than the overall inflation in the economy.
+The analysis of the time series revealed that the construction material price index grew at a higher rate than the PPI, indicating that the cost of construction materials rose faster than the overall inflation in the economy.
 These findings may vary between countries depending on the level of development of the construction sector and the economy.
-This upward trend in construction material prices revealed in the present study is due to various factors, such as increased demand for construction materials as the construction sector expanded, fluctuations in global commodity prices, and increase in the exchange rate which could have affected the import prices of the construction materials.
-These findings may vary among countries depending on the level of development of the construction sector and the economy-for example, wages and retail prices in other industries are ahead of wages and construction materials in Trinidad and Tobago (Lewis, 2004).
+The upward trend in construction material prices revealed in the present study was due to various factors, such as increased demand for construction materials as the construction sector expanded as well as fluctuation in global commodity prices and increase in the exchange rate which could have affected the import prices of the construction materials.
+These findings may vary among countries depending on the level of development of the construction sector and the economy.
+For example, wages and retail prices in other industries were ahead of wages and construction materials in Trinidad and Tobago (Lewis, 2004).

-It is evident from the findings of the analyses of labour cost and construction material price indices that the construction sector in Turkey has experienced significant changes in terms of input costs during the 2000s.
-The increase in labour and material costs for the construction sector in Turkey may have several consequences, including reduced profitability, increased housing and infrastructure costs, reduced attractiveness for investment, and increased inflationary pressures on the economy.
+It is evident from the findings of the analyses of labour cost and construction material price indicated significant changes in terms of input costs during the 2000s in the construction sector in Turkey.
+The increase in labour and material costs for the construction sector in Turkey may have several consequences, including reduced profitability and increased housing and infrastructure costs, which may have reduced attractiveness for investment and increased inflationary pressures on the economy.

-4.2.
 Production and Turnover

-The production and turnover indices of the construction and industrial sectors in Turkey from 2005 to 2017 reveal distinct patterns, thereby reflecting the sectors' unique dynamics and their responses to broader economic events.
-To understand the causes and consequences of these differences, the economic context and the structural characteristics of the sectors are considered in this study.
+The production and turnover indices of the construction and industrial sectors in Turkey from 2005 to 2017 revealed distinct patterns that reflected the sectors' unique dynamics and responses to broader economic events.
+To understand the causes and consequences of these differences, the economic context and the structural characteristics of the sectors were considered in this study.
 The required data for the analyses was obtained from TurkStat.
 Turnover index values were converted to real values using the PPI to provide a more precise representation of the relationship between the indices.

-As depicted in Figures 3 (a) and 3 (b), the construction sector's production and turnover indices displayed a negative relationship, with a weak correlation.
-The factors contributing to this outcome include the long durations, high sunk costs, and uncertainties inherent in construction projects.
-Additionally, the higher elasticity of demand for construction goods and services that that of industrial goods made the sector more sensitive to economic fluctuations, as evidenced by the volatility in the turnover index between 2011 and 2017.
+As depicted in Figures 3(a) and 3(b), the construction sector's production and turnover indices displayed a negative relationship, with a weak correlation.
+The factors contributing to this outcome included the long durations, high sunk costs and uncertainties inherent in construction projects.
+Additionally, the higher elasticity of demand for construction goods and services than that of industrial goods made the sector more sensitive to economic fluctuations, as evidenced by the volatility in the turnover index between 2011 and 2017.

-Figures 3 (a) and 3 (b).
-Time series and scatter diagram of the construction revenue and production, respectively.
+Figure 3(a).
+Time series diagram of the construction revenue and production